- 1 Meaning of Accounts from Incomplete Records

 (b) Generally, records for cash transactions and private accounts are properly maintained and there’s no information regarding revenue and/ or gains, expenses and/or losses, assets and liabilities.

 (c) Personal transactions of householders can also be recorded within the cash book.

 (d) Different organisations maintain records consistent with their convenience and wishes, and their accounts aren’t comparable thanks to lack of uniformity.

-(e) to determine profit or loss or for obtaining the other information, necessary figures are often collected only from the first vouchers like sales invoice or purchase invoice, etc. Thus, dependence on original vouchers is inevitable.
+(e) to determine profit or loss or for obtaining the other information, necessary figures are often collected only from the first vouchers like sales invoices or purchase invoices, etc. Thus, dependence on original vouchers is inevitable.